 Test environment

-- Weather-resistant: Weather-resistant, as a performance that blocks rain, snow, wind, and cold air, is the most important thing when carrying out hard activities amidst all weather changes.
+- Weather resistance: Weather resistance, the ability to block rain, snow, wind, and cold air, is the primary requirement when carrying out hard activities in all kinds of weather changes

-- Breathability and ventilation...
-No matter how cold the weather is, sweating is a must when you move violently.
-Is there a mechanism to prevent the sweat emitted from the entire body as water vapor and prevent the body from getting wet?
+- Breathability and ventilation: No matter how cold it is, sweating is inevitable when you move vigorously.
+Whether or not there is a system in place to expel sweat from your entire body as water vapor and prevent your body from getting wet is important

-- Weight: It is certainly true that the thicker the material, the easier it is to prevent outside air, but with advances in technology, it has become thinner and lighter while maintaining weather resistance.
+- Weight: It is true that the thicker the material, the better it is at blocking out the elements, but advances in technology have made it possible to make materials thinner and lighter while still maintaining weather resistance

 Impressions of each model